-&lt;sup>6California is also a large producer of oranges; however, oranges produced in that region are not suitable for FCOJ.
+7California is also a large producer of oranges; however, oranges produced in that region are not suitable for FCOJ.
 Internationally, Brazil is, along with the U.S., the largest producer of oranges used for FCOJ.
 While Brazil primarily exports these oranges to countries other than the U.S., the majority of Florida production is consumed domestically.
 Though Brazilian oranges are subject to significant tariffs, they can provide a close substitute to Florida oranges.
-The issue of Brazil's production and how it affects the FCOJ market is discussed in Section 4.2.
+The issue of Brazil's production and how it affects the FCOJ market is discussed in Section 5.2.

-unique opportunity to study the interaction between asset returns (i.e., FCOJ futures prices) and an important exogenous variable (i.e., Orlando weather).
-Ex ante there are strong reasons why weather should be an important variable for FCOJ prices and why Roll's (1984) result is such a puzzle.
-In particular, freezes can have devastating effects on orange production.
-Attaway (1997) cites several freezes over the past 170 years that have had a major impact on fruit production.
-A full list of the impact freezes is provided in Table 1.
-For example, in the freeze of February 7-9, 1835, temperatures dropped to as low as 11 degrees in northern Florida, destroying almost all existing orange trees.
+cites several freezes over the past 170 years that have had a major impact on fruit production.
+A full list of the impact freezes is provided in Table 2.
+For example, during the freeze of February 7-9, 1835, temperatures dropped to as low as 11 degrees in northern Florida, destroying almost all existing orange trees.
 In fact, prior to this date, a number of more northern states (such as South Carolina and Georgia) produced oranges.
 The freeze of 1835 essentially forever ended the desire to produce oranges in those states.
 In the decade from 1894 to 1905, Florida was hit by ten freezes, one of which (February 8, 1895 when the temperature reached 17 degrees) led to almost all the orange crop being destroyed.
 In 1893-94, 5.06 million boxes of oranges were produced; by 1895-96, production had fallen to 0.147 million boxes (Attaway (1997)).
 The industry did not fully recover until 1909-10.
-Of interest to this paper, Table 1 shows that a number of freezes occurred during our sample period, that is, post 1967.
+Of interest to this paper, Table 2 shows that a number of freezes occurred during our sample period, that is, post 1967.

 We collected data from September 1967 to December 1998 on several series: (i) the minimum temperature in Orlando, (ii) a limited amount of minimum temperature forecasts from the National Weather Service (primarily for winter months and for only some of the years within our sample), (iii) USDA production forecasts, and (iv) FCOJ futures prices, volume and open interest on every contract.
-We also collected other relevant data series such as Brazilian orange production and FCOJ exports to the U.S., FCOJ pack and movement information, and news events associated with FCOJ.
-We describe the majority of the data in detail as it becomes relevant throughout the paper.
+We also collected other relevant data series such as Brazilian orange production and FCOJ exports to the U.S., and news events associated with FCOJ.
+We describe the data in detail as it becomes relevant throughout the paper.

-2.1 Orlando Weather
+3.1 Orlando Weather